Unleash/unleash/docs/user_guide/activation-strategies.md

 title: Activation Strategies
 ---

 It is powerful to be able to turn a feature on and off instantaneously, without redeploying the application.
 The next level of control comes when you are able to enable a feature for specific users or enable it for a small subset of users.
 We achieve this level of control with the help of activation strategies.
-The most straightforward strategy is the “default” strategy, which basically means that the feature should be enabled to everyone.
+The most straightforward strategy is the standard strategy, which basically means that the feature should be enabled to everyone.

 The definition of an activation strategy lives in the Unleash API and can be created via the Unleash UI.
 The implementation of activation strategies lives in various client implementations.

 Unleash comes with a few common activation strategies.
 Some of them require the client to provide the [unleash-context](./unleash-context.md), which gives the necessary context for Unleash.

-## default
+## Standard

-It is the simplest activation strategy and basically means "active for everyone".
+A basic strategy that means "active for everyone".

+This strategy has the following modelling name in the code:

+- **default**

-## userWithId
+## UserIDs

 Active for users with a `userId` defined in the `userIds` list.
-Typically, I want to enable a new feature only for myself in production before I enable it for everyone else.
-To achieve this, we can use the “UserWithIdStrategy”.
+A typical use case is to enable a feature for a few specific devs or key persons before enabling the feature for everyone else.
 This strategy allows you to specify a list of user IDs that you want to expose the new feature for.
 (A user id may, of course, be an email if that is more appropriate in your system.)

 **Parameters**

 - userIds - _List of user IDs you want the feature toggle to be enabled for_

+This strategy has the following modelling name in the code:

+- **userWithId**

-## flexibleRollout
+## Gradual Rollout

-A flexible rollout strategy which combines all gradual rollout strategies in to a single strategy (and will in time replace them).
-This strategy has different options for how you want to handle the stickiness, and have sane default mode.
+A flexible rollout strategy which combines all gradual rollout strategies in to a single strategy.
+This strategy allows you to customize what parameter should be sticky, and defaults to userId or sessionId.

 **Parameters**